How our IT team builds on our platform (and yours can too)

 In our case, we created a channel called

-We’ve established clear criteria for the kind of projects that we’ll take action on.
+We’ve established a clear criteria for the kind of projects we’ll take action on.
 Specifically, we’re looking for something that:

 - Impacts a large internal audience